-It was now twenty years after Uche and Femi separated and an election year.
+It was now twenty years after Uche and Femi were separated and an election year.
 The air was tense and hectic with violence and assassinations.
 Three political parties were prominent for the highest Federal seat.
-Femi’s seemed most likely to get the seat having won the heart and favour of the global society; Femi was the party’s candidate while Uche was the candidate of one of the other two.
-The party Uche belonged was fronting him a second time after losing the first by a whisker.
+Femi’s seemed most likely to get the seat having won the heart and favour of the global society; Femi was his party’s candidate while Uche was the candidate of one of the other two.
+The party Uche belonged to was fronting him a second time after losing the first by a whisker.
 Voters had liked Uche at the time for his intelligence and amiable looks.
 His reaction to his mother’s death won him more affection than criticism about her declaration.
 Still, the other majority party’s maneuvering of votes paid off.

 While Uche and Femi fought hard for their individual interest in their debates and campaigns the public had no clue of their secret feelings towards each other.
 And even though the attempts on Femi’s life and those of his families’ and his party members’ persisted but failed, Femi became the President of his country.

 The country’s excitement was not as agog as the world’s, which manifested the latent global goodwill for the country so rich yet so impoverished by the crime lords commandeering its government in the recent past.
 The citizens celebrated in trust that all would become well, and the international communities offered assistance in many capacities.
 The sun and moon seemed to shine brighter at their turns; the rains were refreshing and no longer flooding; the grasses and trees became greener; and the flowers grew again in their various colours – the people had missed their looks and essence, as well as forgotten they could grow in their country.
 Heaven and earth seemed to agree with the new leader, and so, rejoice and congratulate the country for its freedom from bad leaders to good ones that would serve to revive the country and improve the lives of the citizens.